El-Potato-Slayer/Luxury-View-Backend/README.md

 # Luxury View Backend
 This is the backend of the Luxury View Application.
-It features JWT authentication, as well as CRUD operations of the Property, Appointment, and Agent models
+It features JWT authentication, as well as CRUD operations of the Property, Appointment, and Agent models.
+The frontend can be found [here](https://github.com/El-Potato-Slayer/Luxury-View-Frontend)

 ## Built with
 - Ruby